geraldgsh/gameboard/readme.md

 # A Codecademy exercise to demonstrate directive

-A single page AngularJS app for their scoreboard that displays NBA scores from around the league.
+A single page AngularJS app for a scoreboard that displays NBA scores from around the league.

 # Setting up AngularJS development environment on Windows